 This bond-cycle process where a smaller number of streets are addressed every couple of years utilizing smaller amounts of debt could be a way to keep tax rates lower while still accomplishing the necessary street maintenance over time.
 This Town Plan encourages City staff to propose a standardized bond project cycle to allow regular infrastructure renewal to limit property tax rate increases.
-A possible street debt financing strategy using 20-year bond debt issuances is in Figure 5.
+Figure 5 demonstrates a possible street debt financing strategy using 20-year bond debt issuances.
 There is much work for City staff to refine this possible strategy.